docs.rockarch.org

 • Identify primary functions, activities, and file types.

 • Establish multi-level intellectual arrangement and description, while facilitating preservation.
+Archival components actively used at RAC include Collection, Record Group, Subgroup, Series, Subseries.
 Materials arranged and described together may be physically stored separately.

 • Description